What Is the Spiritual Meaning of Dreams and How Much Should We Pay Attention to Them?

 No one knows why we dream but there are theories.
 Some researchers say dreams have no purpose while others say we dream for our mental and emotional health.
 So what does the Bible say about dreams?

-What Does the Bible Say About Dreams?
+What Does the Bible Say about the Spiritual Meaning of Dreams?

 The spiritual view of dreams differs greatly from the medical definition of dreams.
 The spiritual point of view differs from the secular one.
 “The Scripture declares that the influence of the Spirit of God upon the soul extends to its sleeping as well as its waking thoughts,” which is a spiritual definition of dreaming, although one might argue that “waking thoughts” which come from God are visions, not dreams.